Luc641/Airline-Information-System/analysis/DataDictionary/Data Dictionary.md

 ## Customer:
 The user group, which will be able to buy tickets through a sales employee to a flight and will be going on flights.

+## Departure airport:
+The airport from where the flight beggins.

 ## Departure time:
 Is that moment when the plane is taking of from a given point of origin.